Jacket28/RPGGameProject/README.md

 # RPGGameProject
-This project has been made during the 646-2 module.
+This project has been made during the 646-2 module at the University of Applied Sciences Western Switzerland.

 # Team